DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 9. Discussion

 \textbf{Limitations.}

 DLL's shared-exponent design introduces a tradeoff for parallel merge operations.
 When multiple DLL instances process disjoint subsets of a stream and are merged (via per-bucket max), each instance promotes tiers less aggressively than a single instance seeing all data.
 This increases the effective overflow at merge boundaries, producing a systematic underestimate.
-With DLL4's 15-tier range, the effect is minor in practice --- approximately 0.02\% undercount with 8 merged instances, 0.15\% with 16, and 1.4\% with 64, on a 1.72-billion-element dataset with 2,048 buckets.
+With DLL4's 16-tier range, the effect is minor in practice --- approximately 0.02\% undercount with 8 merged instances, 0.15\% with 16, and 1.4\% with 64, on a 1.72-billion-element dataset with 2,048 buckets.
 For parallel cardinality estimation of a single stream, we recommend using a single synchronized DLL instance rather than per-thread copies.
 Traditional HLL, which has no tier promotion, does not suffer from this issue.

 \textbf{Future work.} The eeMask early exit technique is applicable to any LogLog-family estimator that adopts tier promotion, and could be retroactively added to existing implementations.
 Additionally, the self-similar CF structure (Section 5.2) generalizes to any estimator with periodic error structure.
 The merge undercount could potentially be addressed by a merge compensation factor derived from the number of merged instances and the tier gap between them, though this remains to be investigated.
+ExaLogLog {[}10{]}, which achieves the best known memory-variance product among fixed-register HLL variants, uses variable-width registers (6+\emph{t}+\emph{d} bits) that are substantially larger per register than DLL4's 4 bits --- at 2,048 buckets, each ExaLogLog register occupies approximately 32 bits (8 KB total vs DLL4's 1 KB).
+A direct comparison at equal memory would require either reducing ExaLogLog's register count or increasing DLL4's; this comparison is deferred to a forthcoming paper focused on the 1 KB memory regime.

 \hypertarget{conclusion}{